 Hinted handoff allows Riak to ensure database availability.
 When a node fails, Riak can continue to handle requests as if the node were still there.

-Keys are unique object identifiers in Riak and are scoped within buckets.
+Keys are unique object identifiers in Riak and are scoped within buckets and bucket types.

 Lager is an Erlang/OTP framework that ships as Riak's default logger.